Designers, stop flirting and commit to your product team

-I started approaching my work with a ‘product’ mentality and realised that for a team that likes structure and ideas grounded in data, the spontaneity and creativity that a designer brings to the table can make everyone a little nervous.
-Which is fair enough.
+I started approaching my work with a ‘product’ mentality and realised that for a team that likes structure and ideas grounded in data, the spontaneity and creativity that a designer brings to the table can make everyone a little nervous, which is fair enough.
 After all, the buck stops with the product manager.
-They’re the ones that need to navigate the tricky balance between business goals and customer needs.
+They’re the ones who need to navigate the tricky balance between business goals and customer needs.

 Committing to the product team

 My product team has responded positively to this new approach and I’m finding that my ideas are better received.
 Understanding the ‘other side’ and being closer to decision makers has given me a greater opportunity to influence the end product.
-But I’ve learnt that you can’t have that impact unless you commit to the team and the people that bring your ideas to life.
-Once you commit to the idea of forming better working relationships with product, alignment can form.
+But I’ve learnt that you can’t have that impact unless you commit to the team and the people who bring your ideas to life.
+Once you commit to the idea of forming better working relationships with the product team, alignment can form.